danny0838/git-store-meta/README.md

     .git/hooks/git-store-meta.pl --store -d

-Besides files and directories, symbolic links, which are recorded as normal files by git, also have their type recorded, and can be rebuilt in an apply.

 To apply (restore) the metadata recorded in the data file, run:

     .git/hooks/git-store-meta.pl --apply

 And all recorded metadata will be applied to the working copy.
-As above mentioned, each symbolic link, checked out as a normal file, will be rebuilt to a symbolic link pointing to the original target.

 Fields can be selectively applied.
 For example, to apply mtime only: